 No phenotypes annotated to RDN5-2.

-A phenotype is defined as a an observable (e.g., apoptosis) and a qualifier (e.g., increased).
-There may be more than one row with the same phenotype if was observed in separate studies or in different conditions, strains, alleles, etc.
+A phenotype is defined as an observable (e.g., apoptosis) and a qualifier (e.g., increased).
+There may be more than one row with the same phenotype if that phenotype was observed in separate studies or in different conditions, strains, alleles, etc.